guardian/recommendations/pull-requests.md

 If these things are not true then you should address the blockers before raising the pull request.

+## Small

+A good pull request is easy to understand.
+There should be a manageable number of changes in each pull request.
+Don't mix multiple changes into the same pull request.
+If you are doing bulk moves and deletions only have one kind of operation in a pull request.

 ## The art of the pull request review

 Good pull request reviews are extremely valuable and help share understanding of both the problem being addressed and its solution.